 (Degree must have been awarded by a college or university by a regional, national, or specialized agency recognized as an accrediting agency by the US Department of Education/US Secretary of Education.
 If your degree was awarded by an educational institution outside the United States and its territories, you must provide independent verification of equivalency.
 A list of acceptable companies who provide this service can be found on the internet at http://www.cs.ny.gov/jobseeker/degrees.cfm.
 You must pay the required evaluation fee.)

 Salary: $86,815 Grade 17 (Max achievable salary level $112,693; based on years of service with Saratoga County)

 Qualified candidates may submit their application and resume, by mail or in person as follows:

 Saratoga County Human Resources Department

 Ballston Spa, New York 12020

-**This position will be filled on a “provisional” basis, pending the results of a civil service exam to be scheduled at a later date.**
+**This position is being filled on a provisional basis pending the results of a Civil Service exam to be given at a later date**